 Q: Why are scales important in mapmaking?

-A: Scales allow us to represent large geographical areas on a manageable map.
-They ensure that distances and proportions are accurately represented, enabling users to navigate and understand spatial relationships.
+A: Scales give us the ability to represent large geographical areas on a manageable map.
+They see to it that distances and proportions are accurately represented, enabling users to manage and understand spatial relationships No workaround needed..

 Q: How do I choose the right scale for a project?